Unidata/awips2/docs/index.md

 ## License

 Unidata AWIPS source code and binaries (RPMs) are considered to be in the public domain, meaning there are no restrictions on any download, modification, or distribution in any form (original or modified).
 Unidata AWIPS contains no proprietery content and is therefore not subject to export controls as stated in the Master Rights licensing file.

 ---

 ## AWIPS Data in the Cloud

-Unidata and XSEDE Jetstream have partnered to offer a EDEX data server in the cloud, open to the Unidata university community.
+Unidata and XSEDE Jetstream have partnered to offer an EDEX data server in the cloud, open to the community.
 Select the server in the Connectivity Preferences dialog, or enter **`edex-cloud.unidata.ucar.edu`** (without *http://* before, or *:9581/services* after).

 ![EDEX in the cloud](/images/boEbFSf28t.gif)